-IN-CLASS WORK: LATEX & XFIG The following steps walk you through \mathbf{Latex} , which provides THE tool for writing scientific papers, especially when formulae and equations are involved.
+IN-CLASS WORK: LATEX & XFIG The following steps walk you through Latex, which provides THE tool for writing scientific papers, especially when formulae and equations are involved.
 I will walk you through steps 1.-3.
-1. Sample File(s) Copy ~kvollmay/classes.dir/capstone_s2012.dir/papers.dir/template_caps2012.tex ~kvollmay/classes.dir/capstone_s2012.dir/papers.dir/samplefig1.eps "kvollmay/classes.dir/capstone_s2012.dir/papers.dir/samplefig2.eps into your working directory.
-Have a quick look at template_caps2012.tex.
-2. Compile The template_caps2012.tex contains the "commands" and they need to be converted to something you can look at.
-Type (on the command line): latex template_caps2012.tex Check with 1s that the file template_caps2012.dvi was created.
-You can look at the document with xdvi template_caps2012.dvi & This opens a new window with the document as it will look when you print it.
+(For some of you this might be a reminder from junior lab.)
+1. Sample File(s) Copy ~kvollmay/classes.dir/phys338.dir/phys338_s2015.dir/papers.dir/template_phys338.tex ~kvollmay/classes.dir/phys338.dir/phys338_s2015.dir/papers.dir/samplefig1.eps "kvollmay/classes.dir/phys338.dir/phys338_s2015.dir/papers.dir/samplefig2.eps into your working directory.
+Have a quick look at template_phys338.tex.
+2. Compile The template_phys338.tex contains the "commands" and they need to be converted to something you can look at.
+Type (on the command line): latex template_phys338.tex Check with 1s that the file template_phys338.dvi was created.
+You can look at the document with xdvi template_phys338.dvi & This opens a new window with the document as it will look when you print it.
 You do not have to redo this xdvi command each time when you change the tex-file and recompile the tex-file, instead this window will get updated whenever you recompile (i.e. whenever you use the latex command).
 3. Make Printable File Next we make out of the dvifile a file which you can print.
-Type dvips template_caps2012.dvi -o (In case of wanting only a few pages of the document you may use dvips -p1 -n1 template_caps2012.dvi -o where -p1 specifies the starting page and -n1 specifies how many pages you want to include in your psfile.)
-This creates template_caps2012.ps.
-And you can print this psfile with lpr -Pbert12-lp1 template_caps2012.ps To look at this psfile before you print it use evince template_caps2012.ps 1 If you want instead a pdf-file, you may use ps2pdf template_caps2012.ps which creates template_caps2012.pdf and you can look at the resulting pdf-file with acroread template_caps2012.pdf or with xpdf template_caps2012.pdf.
-4. Title and Sections Copy template_caps2012.tex to a tex-file (with a different name) which you will use to write your paper.
+Type dvips template_phys338.dvi -o (In case of wanting only a few pages of the document you may use dvips -p1 -n1 template_phys338.dvi -o where -p1 specifies the starting page and -n1 specifies how many pages you want to include in your psfile.)
+This creates template_phys338.ps.
+And you can print this psfile with lpr -Pbert12-lp1 template_phys338.ps To look at this psfile before you print it use evince template_phys338.ps 1 If you want instead a pdf-file, you may use ps2pdf template_phys338.ps which creates template_phys338.pdf and you can look at the resulting pdf-file with acroread template_phys338.pdf or with xpdf template_phys338.pdf.
+4. Title and Sections Copy template_phys338.tex to a tex-file (with a different name) which you will use to write your paper.
 In this file change the title (search for \title).
 Use xdvi to look at the resulting document.
 Next change the sections (\section) and make more than one section by using the command multiple times.
-Turn Page 1Depending on the software of the computer you are using, you may use instead ghostview template_caps2012.ps or gv template_caps2012.ps 5.
+Turn Page 1Depending on the software of the computer you are using, you may use instead ghostview template_phys338.ps or gv template_phys338.ps 5.
 Formulae Next look at the equations Eq.(1) and Eq.(2).
 Try modifying these equations to the equations for the model of your project.
 Check with your xdvi-viewer.
 See below where you can get more information.
 6. References Type in next at the end of the tex-file the references of your bibliography.
 Each reference starts with \bibitem{} where {} corresponds to the label for each reference.
 Comment for advanced LaTeX: